snhstq/IBM3705_R5/README.md

 ![LIB panel](/Images/LIBpanel.png)

 The LIB panel is dynamically build based on the number of lines defined in the 3705 (Default is 4).
-The above display shows Line 20, connected, active to VTAM and in session (RTS is high).
+The above display shows Line 20, connected, active to VTAM and in session (RS232 RTS is high).
-Line 21 is active for VTAM (DTR high), but not connected.
+Line 21 is active for VTAM (RS232 DTR high), but not connected.
 Therefore, this must be a switched line.
 Line 22 shows connected (DSR and RI), but not active for VTAM.
 Line 23 is not connected and not active for VTAM.